JiuTian-VL/UniEmo/README.md

 The attention maps demonstrate that the proposed expert queries learn complementary emotional cues.
 Scene-level queries tend to focus on global contextual regions that shape the overall emotional atmosphere, while object-level queries attend to local emotion-related objects or details.
 This coarse-to-fine attention behavior supports UniEmo in extracting richer emotional representations for both understanding and generation.

-## 🔥 Details will be released.
-Stay tuned.

 ## 📝 Citation

 ```bib